learn-co-curriculum/ruby-oo-inheritance-introduction/README.md

 class, referred to as the _superclass_.

 In these lessons, we'll cover:

-* What inheritance is in object oriented Ruby
+* What inheritance is in object-oriented Ruby
 * Implementing class with inherited methods from another class that also has its own unique methods
 * Refactoring "code smells" into multiple, non-repetitive methods